thewoodfish/samaritan-db/README.md

 Empowering data self-sovereignty

 ## Definition
-Samaritandb is a decentralized database that aims to give users of control and soverignty over their data stored across applications on the internet.
+Samaritandb is a decentralized database that aims to give digital users control and soverignty over their data stored across applications on the internet.

 ## Goals for this prototype
 - Build a simple document database that allows: ✅